vitorfgd/snake-game-unity/README.md

 supersnake!
 ===================

-supersnake! is a quick project created for the course "Introduction to Game Development".
-On this course, I tried to cover the basics of game creation such as engine (Unity3D) environment, basic programming, asset usage, game exporting, game feel, gamification, etc.
+supersnake! is a quick project created for the "Introduction to game development" course.
+I tried to cover the basics of game creation such as engine (Unity3D) environment, basic programming, asset usage, game exporting, game feel, gamification, etc.

-The course was presented during the "Semana Acadêmica dos Cursos de Informática" at Instituto Federal Catarinense.
+This course was presented during the "Semana Acadêmica dos Cursos de Informática" at Instituto Federal Catarinense.

 Project Screenshot